-The world's first underwater farm, dubbed 'Nemo’s Garden', has just started producing fruit and veg again after a particularly long break.
+The world's first underwater farm, dubbed 'Nemo’s Garden', is producing fruit and vegetables off the coast of Italy.

-It was very close to being halted altogether.
+But the project suffered serious storm damage in October 2019 and was very close to ending altogether.
 The team worked on giving new life to the six underwater air-filled pods anchored to the bottom of the sea in order to keep the farm up and running.

-Click on the video above to see how crops are produced under the sea.
+Click on the video above to see the fruit and veg growing in the underwater garden.